top of page

 Sake is a Japanese alcoholic beverage made from rice and water with a history spanning over 2000 years.

-Unlike wine, sake’s brewing process is not bound by strict regulations, giving producers freedom to express their creativity and craftsmanship.
+Unlike wine, sake’s brewing process is not bound by strict appellation standards, giving producers freedom to express their creativity and craftsmanship.

 Image by Chris Bahr